1505-1571 Fern Street, 520-540 Mountain Highway, 1514-1568 Hunter Street (Seylynn Gardens)

 August 10, 2016 — Preliminary application received

-Staff have received the preliminary application, and are currently reviewing it.
+Staff received the preliminary application, and started reviewing it.

 Additional proposal details

 The development site is approximately 1.3 ha (3.2 acres), and consists of 23 single-family lots and two areas of municipal lane.

 The Seylynn Village development — four buildings ranging in height from six to 32 storeys, with an eventual 790 homes and 1,115 m2 (12,000 sq ft) of commercial space — is to the north, and Seylynn Park is to the west.